About The Therapist

 What should I do to prepare for my massage?

 Before a massage, it is perfectly normal to stick to your daily routine.
 If you work, it is ok to work as normal.
 If you exercise, it is ok to do your daily exercise.
 Try to avoid any strenuous activity outside of your daily routine to keep additional tension out of the body.
-It is also best to avoid any heavy meals and alcohol directly before or after a massage.
+Please avoid any heavy meals or alcohol directly before or after a massage.

 What should I wear for a massage?

 The best thing you can do is dress comfortably so that you can relax before, during and after your appointment.
 During your session, you will be covered with a blanket for privacy.
-While most people choose to leave on undergarments or nothing at all, others prefer to leave a pair of shorts or tank top on for the massage.
-This is your preference, however, if you choose to leave clothes on during your massage, it is recommended that you wear loose articles of clothing so the therapist can work around what you are wearing to provide you with the best massage possible.
+While most people choose to leave on undergarments or nothing at all, a few prefer to leave a pair of shorts or tank top on for the massage.
+This is your preference, however, if you choose to leave clothes on during your massage, it is recommended that you wear loose articles of clothing so the therapist can work around what you are wearing to provide you with as relaxing of a massage possible.

 Should I shave before a massage visit?

-While many people worry about whether or not they are smooth-shaven for a massage, hair is naturally very soft and typically unnoticeable to a massage therapist.
+While many people worry about whether or not their legs, underarms, or face are smooth-shaven for a massage, hair is naturally very soft and typically unnoticeable to a massage therapist.
 It is recommended not to shave immediately before a session as the oils and lotions used may irritate the skin.

 How should I fix my hair for my session?